MC research focusing on sustainable construction

 The experts at MC are working on combining new technologies and sustainable solutions in order to reduce or even eliminate cement consumption in as many areas as possible.
 MC’s portfolio ranges from special cement-free applications such as annular space grouting mortar in tunnelling, surface protection systems, solutions for waterproofing buildings and the world’s first cement-free moisture control render, to ‘everyday’ building products such as cement-free mortars or clinker-reduced systems for floor construction.
 The latter are already being successfully marketed by Botament, a sister company of MC, under the brand name BotaGreen.
 Moreover, all BotaGreen products carry the EC1PLUS mark, the highest possible EMICODE® seal of approval within the product classification for low-emission installation materials and building products.

-Eyes cast to future
+Eyes cast to the future

 Already on the horizon are further projects likely to form an integral part of everyday construction site life in the near future.
 These include innovative paving stones and roof tiles, for which MC has developed a functional, semi-dry, cement-free formula for production of the core concrete.
 Such alkali-activated building materials also offer real added value for these stoneware products: They achieve higher strength values than concrete, are more resilient and, unlike conventional paving products and roof tiles, are not prone to limescale (aka chalk) efflorescence.